Elieren/Kernel-C/README.md

 * [X] Implement Long mode

-* [ ] Implement working multitasking for Long mode
+* [X] Implement working multitasking for Long mode

+* [ ] Rewriting the terminal program from elf-32 to elf-64 and checking syscall

 * [ ] Add cross compiler.